 Next, you’ll need to switch to the ‘Settings’ tab and turn on the toggle to allow user registration using the invitation link without moderation.

-Go ahead and click the save changes button to store your settings.
+Go ahead and click the ‘Save Changes’ button to store your settings.

 You can now give these invitation codes to users that you trust.
 They will be able to bypass the moderation queue and instantly register on your website.

-Similarly, if you are using MemberPress, then you can go to the ‘Memberships’ page and edit one of your memberships.
+For example, if you are using MemberPress, then you can go to the ‘Memberships’ page and edit one of your memberships.

 Next, you’ll want to scroll down to the ‘Membership Options’ section.